anshizzle/git_prune/README.md

 Cleans your local branches based on existing remote branches

 ##Instructions:
--Copy into your /usr/bin directory (or another appropriate directory in your path)
+- Copy into your /usr/bin directory (or another appropriate directory in your path)
 - cd into git repo in shell
 - run git_prune